Matin-A/Name-Reform/README.md

 # Notice
-Since Java-FX removed from new Java, you need to run command-line app.
+Since Java-FX removed from new Java, you need to run command-line app (Console Version).